 You will also need to exchange your driving license.
 And, for most countries, you will need to exchange your driving license within your first year.

-Most European countries do not accept US driving licenses from every state.
 As an example, I could exchange my driving license in France because it was from Illinois.
-If I would have had a driving license from New York, I would have had to retake the written and practical exams.
+If I had had a driving license from New York, I would have had to retake the written and practical exams.

 9. Personal Possessions

-When you move abroad, you will need to decide how to handle your personal possessions.
+When you move abroad, you will need to decide how to handle your possessions.
 Do you want to bring everything?
 Hire a storage unit?
 Throw out certain items?

 When I moved to Switzerland, I could not take everything.
 I had to sell and give most things away.
 It can be an emotional barrier for some, and it’s something you should start organizing early on.